“For the Siege of Khartoum”

 The British campaign medals awarded to Wolseley’s force are a popular area of collecting, especially those for the battle of Abu Klea, but as a long-serving professional soldier, Gordon was very aware of the value of medals and decorations as rewards and a means of raising morale.

-One of the medallic survivors of the siege is the Khartoum Siege Medal or Star, a poignant reminder of an historic and ultimately tragic event.
+One of the medallic survivors of the siege is the Khartoum Siege Medal or Star, a poignant reminder of what was an historic and, for one side, ultimately tragic event.
 Gordon decided early in the siege that awarding medals to the hard-pressed garrison and also to some of the unfortunate citizens who were trapped in the city, might raise morale and encourage further effort.
 As the siege tightened and circumstances in the city worsened, with acute food shortages and outbreaks of disease, such rewards took on an increasingly valuable role.

 The award – interestingly designated as a ‘decoration’ by Gordon – was clearly based on the badge of the Ottoman Order of the Medjidieh.
 The awards were sand-cast in the various metals, most commonly in pewter, and all are inevitably fairly crude in form.
 The central band on the obverse of the original was altered to include the wording (in Arabic) The Siege of Khartoum with Islamic year 1301 AH (= 1883/84).
 The reverse was completely plain (they are not found named) and is generally concave.
 The medal was 60mm in diameter but because of the sand-casting process, sizes vary slightly due to metal shrinkage and the detail on the medal is sometimes not very sharp.
 The loose crescent-and-star suspension was also taken from the Medjidieh but is rather fragile and often missing or replaced with a more robust type.